KantaraInitiative/wg-umadev/javascript_code/README.md

 ####(Still gaining ideas.
 Implementations are incomplete)
 ###UMA Functionality:
 * AuthorizationServerEndpoints:   Handles getting the API config from the AS and setting and getting the endpoints.
-    -This needs the AS config endpoint hardcoded currently.
+    - This needs the AS config endpoint hardcoded currently.
 * requestProtection:              Handles requesting a PAT from the authorization endpoint of the AS.
 * resourceSetRegistration:        Handles CRUD on a resource set from the RS to the AS.
 * introspection:                  Handles token introspect to the AS for an external client token if it is present.